Wint3rmute/baczek.me/content/alternatives.md

 - Improved approach to macros and other metaprogramming-related aspects
 - Integrated documentation builders

-# List of alternatives to classic software written in C/C++
+# Curated list of alternatives to classic software written in C/C++

+I encourage you to compare the documentation of the software from this list with their *classic* alternatives, just to see how important good documentation is.

 *Lesser-known first to keep the list interesting*